What is Asbestos?

 - Do take every precaution to avoid damaging asbestos material.

-- Do have removal and major repair done by people trained and qualified in handling asbestos.
+- Do have the removal and major repair done by people trained and qualified in handling asbestos.
 It is highly recommended that sampling and minor repair also be done by asbestos professionals.

 - Don’t dust, sweep, or vacuum debris that may contain asbestos.